From reality to scale-up: an order of magnitude closer to gigaton scale

 With Mammoth, the company gains further field experience on a whole new level of scale.
 The engineering and operational learnings will inform Climeworks’ future scale-up steps – this is deployment-led innovation.

-Mammoth will also bring new high-quality carbon removal capacity to the market for Climeworks to provide to its customers.
+Mammoth also brings new high-quality carbon removal capacity to the market for Climeworks to provide to its customers.
 Like at Orca, Climeworks aims to third-party verify and certify the carbon removal performed at Mammoth and delivered to customers.

 A word from our founders